pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_2_lab_and_factory_redux.md

 To implement CI/CD for data pipelines, organizations can use tools such as Git for version control, Jenkins or CircleCI for automated testing, and Kubernetes or Docker for containerization and deployment.
 Additionally, data pipeline frameworks such as Apache Airflow or Apache Beam can be used to create data pipelines that are easy to test and deploy.
 Overall, CI/CD for data pipelines helps organizations to ensure that data processing code and models are tested, validated, and deployed quickly and reliably, reducing the time to insights and enabling faster decision-making.*

+# Criteria for When to Use a Factory Environment When Build Data Products

-### Data Pipelines in the Factory
+## An Overview of Data Infrastructure in the Factory

+* illustrating the connective area between the data warehouse and machine learning pipelines
+   * DBT vs Kubeflow Pipelines

-Goals
+## Goals of the Factory

 * routinely produced processed data from many sources for downstream daily systems

-Constraints
+## Constraints

 * security -- can't just touch any data however we want
 * orchestration -- dont want this running on Larry's laptop
 * multiple users of the data

-Scenario
+## The Typical Factory Scenario

 * may have some files in s3 / cloud storage
 * my team all actively share this data (multi-tenancy)
 * system needs to run despite any single user being active / online
 * data needs to continuously run / pump through pipeline of transforms

+## Relationship with the "Modern Data Stack"

+* the concept of the "Lab" shouldn't involve standing up all that stuff --- this should only be a "factory" situation